Hydro Fix Comfort Core Luxury Vinyl Tile Installation Video

 All other subfloors such as plywood, OSB, particleboard, chipboard, wafer board, etc. must be structurally sound and must be installed following their manufacturer’s recommendations.
 Local building codes may only establish minimum requirements of the flooring system and may not provide adequate rigidity and support for proper installation and performance.

 B. Concrete Subfloors

-- Holes, grooves, expansion joints and other depressions must be filled with a Portland-based patching and levelling product, and troweled smooth and feathered even with the surrounding surface.
+Holes, grooves, expansion joints and other depressions must be filled with a Portland-based patching and leveling product, and troweled smooth and feathered even with the surrounding surface.
 Our products can “bridge” slightly uneven surfaces (up to 1/16-inch in three (3) feet).
-Hydro Fix can be installed over existing tile floors if the grout lines are less than ¾-inch wide.
+Hydro Fix can be installed over existing tile floors if the grout lines are less than 3/8-inch wide.

 Radiant heat components must have a minimum of 1/2" separation from the product.
 This is the only type of radiant heat system that is approved.
 The radiant heat system must be on and operational for at least 2 weeks prior to installation to reduce residual moisture within the concrete.
 The maximum temperature for a radiant heat system is 82°F and only systems based on hot water (no electrical heating elements) are suitable.

 Three days prior to installation, lower the temperature to 65°F. After installation, gradually increase the temperature in increments of 5°F to avoid overheating.
 Maximum operating temperature should never exceed 85°F. Use of an in-floor temperature sensor is recommended to avoid overheating.